 Similarly, if there are illegal drugs in the member's home used by the member or others, the service provider may not be in immediate danger, yet the situation still poses a threat.
 It is imperative that all available interventions are presented and the opportunity offered for the member to get rid of the illegal drugs and/or users, and agree to refrain and not allow the illegal drug use to resume.
 A staffing should be held if the illegal drug usage occurs again, and the member must be warned in writing of the potential loss of services for allowing this activity to continue.

-After notification by the managed care organization, Program Support Unit staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification from the Texas Health and Human Services Commission.
+After notification by the managed care organization, Program Support Unit staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification from the Texas Health and Human Services Commission (HHSC).
 The 10-day adverse action notification period does not apply in this situation.

-3633.3 Denial/Termination Due to Harassment, Abuse or Discrimination
+3633.3 Denial or Termination Due to Harassment, Abuse or Discrimination

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 A substantial demonstrated pattern of verbal abuse or discrimination must be clearly established and documented by the managed care organization (MCO) before services can be denied for either of these reasons.
-This means multiple occurrences of the inappropriate behavior, which have been followed up with face-to-face discussions with the member and/or his/her family or authorized representative, explaining that the MCO does not condone discrimination, harassment and/or verbal abuse.
+This means multiple occurrences of the inappropriate behavior, which have been followed up with face-to-face discussions with the member and/or family or authorized representative (AR), explaining that the MCO does not condone discrimination, harassment and/or verbal abuse.

 Appropriate interventions must be sought.
 This may include counseling, referral to other case management agencies and possibly changes to the individual service plan (ISP), such as attending Day Activity and Health Services for nursing.

-There must be meetings of the Texas Health and Human Services Commission (HHSC) staff that include outside agencies, when appropriate, such as the Department of Family and Protective Services' Adult Protective Services.
+There must be meetings of the Texas Health and Human Services Commission (HHSC) staff that include outside agencies, when appropriate, such as the Department of Family and Protective Services (DFPS) Adult Protective Services.
 The results must be documented in letters sent to the member that offer an opportunity to stop the behavior, with clear indication that failure may result in loss of service.
 Copies of written warnings must be sent to all who attend the meetings and a copy must be retained in the case file.

-If the situation persists and results in an inability to deliver services, the MCO may request disenrollment from HHSC, as described in the Uniform Managed Care Manual Chapter 11.5.
+If the situation persists and results in an inability to deliver services, the MCO may request disenrollment from HHSC, as described in the Uniform Managed Care Manual (UMCM) Chapter 11.5.
 After HHSC approves the disenrollment, HHSC notifies the Program Support Unit (PSU) supervisor via email.
 PSU staff send Form H1746-A, MEPD Referral Cover Sheet, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.

 PSU staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification from HHSC.
 The 10-day adverse action notification period does not apply in this situation.

-If the denial/termination is being considered due to verbal abuse or harassment of the service provider, HHSC must determine if this behavior is directly related to the member's disability.
-If the member produces a letter from his physician indicating the behavior stems from the member's disability, services cannot be denied for this reason.
+If the denial or termination is being considered due to verbal abuse or harassment of the service provider, HHSC must determine if this behavior is directly related to the member's disability.
+If the member produces a letter from her or his physician indicating the behavior stems from the member's disability, services cannot be denied for this reason.
 Appropriate interventions to ensure service delivery as noted above should still be pursued.

 3633.4 Denial as a Result of Exceeding the Cost Limit